Ugholaf/tp/docs/UserGuide.md

 ### 4.3.
 Formatting and Notation

-In case you are wondering why certain texts are styled differently, here are the meaning behind them:
+In case you are wondering why certain words are styled differently, here are the meaning behind them:

-1. Text that are numbered and in purple font are headers which mark the beginning of a section or subsection of the guide.
+1. Words that are numbered and in purple font are headers which mark the beginning of a section or subsection of the guide.
 2. **Words in bold** are phrases that we want you to pay attention to.
-3. [Links in blue](#) will navigate you to place where you can find more explanation about the words.
+3. [Links in blue](#hyperlink) will navigate you to where you can find more explanation about the words.

 --------------------------------------------------------------------------------------------------------------------